-Cincinnati Public Schools' Student Dining Services is committed to providing meals throughout the distant learning start of the 2020–21 school year.
+Cincinnati Public Schools' Student Dining Services is committed to providing meals throughout the 2021–22 school year.

 Good nutrition is important to learning.
 Children behave better, have longer attention spans and are more eager to learn when they eat healthy meals.
 Student Dining Services wants to make sure that all of CPS' students are ready to focus on their lessons every day.

 The stigma of the "traditional school lunch" is challenging to overcome, but Student Dining Services is working hard to provide exciting menu options, new marketing initiatives, and improve food choice and quality.
 Their goal is provide restaurant-style food that meets nutritional guidelines.

 "We want to be the premier provider of nutritious, low-cost, delicious meals so that students don't feel they have to eat school lunch, but that they want to eat school lunch."

 Important changes to school menus help CPS comply with the Healthy, Hunger-Free Kids Act of 2010.